raphipod/pop-wallpaper/README.md

 - Minimum size of picture: 3840 x 2160 (higher allowed)
 - Pictures should be **your own work**, not stolen from others, if not descripted otherwise
-- Do not use upscaled/downscaled version, just the pure "pixels".
+- Do not use upscaled/downscaled version, just the pure "source".

 Thanks for all contributions!